 Anurans: incision on dorsolateral body wall, adjacent to the sacral diapophysis.

-Salamanders & Lizards: midventral incision beginning midbody (but posterior to stermal elements including inscriptional ribs, extending posteriorly to pubes, here a lateral incision on one side is permitted.
+Salamanders & Lizards: midventral incision beginning midbody (but posterior to sternal elements including inscriptional ribs, extending posteriorly to pubes, here a lateral incision on one side is permitted.

-Snakes, Amphisbaenians, & Caecillians: short midventral incision over the gonad region; do not extend incision from vent forward to midbody.
+Snakes, Amphisbaenians, & Caecillians: short mid-ventral incision over the gonad region; do not extend incision from vent forward to midbody.
 If incision remains open, close with 1 or 2 suture stitches.
-If a snake is sexed by hemipenial dissection, the incision should be made to locate only one hemipenis.
+If a snake is sexed by hemipenal dissection, the incision should be made to locate only one hemipenis.

-We consider sampling tissue from morphological specimens (e.g., ethanol preserved or formalin-fixed specimens, dry skin samples, dry tissue off bones) for genetic resources a destructive sampling request, which requires approval of all curator.
-To request tissue via destructive sampling of specimens, researchers must first submit a completed Tissue & Sampling Loan Request Form to HerpLoans@si.edu.
-Please carefully read and follow all instructions on the form.
+Sampling tissue from morphological specimens (e.g., ethanol preserved or formalin-fixed specimens, dry skin samples, dry tissue from osteological material) for genetic resources is a destructive sampling request, which requires approval of all curator.
+To request tissue via destructive sampling of specimens for genetic analyses, researchers must submit a completed Genetic Loan Request Form to HerpLoans@si.edu.
+Please carefully read and follow all instructions on the form to assist Divisional staff.

 The Division of Amphibians and Reptiles lends specimens from its research collections for computed tomography and other imaging scans for scientific and educational purposes that are consistent with the curatorial policies of the Division and with the goals and objectives of the National Museum of Natural History and the Smithsonian Institution.